Liquidity Coverage Ratio

 3 mins read

-The liquidity coverage ratio is the proportion of extremely liquid assets that banks and financial institutions maintain to ensure they can take care of any immediate or short-term financial needs and obligations, typically covering for at least 30 days.
+The liquidity coverage ratio (LCR) refers to the amount of highly liquid assets that banks and financial institutions keep to meet short-term financial obligations and unexpected cash needs for at least 30 days.
+These liquid assets help banks manage sudden financial pressure and maintain stability during difficult situations.

 What is the Liquidity Coverage Ratio (LCR)?